Art Therapy

 What Art Therapy services are available at Bluebird Psychology?

-Bluebird currently runs the group Crafty Birds monthly on a Monday night.
+Bluebird runs the group Crafty Birds monthly on a Monday night.
 It is a group for adults with an emphasis on wellbeing through guided art-making.
 Art is used as a tool for personal reflection and growth.
-Click Here to read more about Crafty Birds!
+This group is facilitated by an art therapist and psychologist.

-Imojjen is looking to keep expanding the Art Therapy services offered at Bluebird Psychology, including individual and group therapy availability.
+Imojjen is looking to keep expanding the Art Therapy services offered at Bluebird Psychology, including individual and group therapy, as well as services in schools, retirement services and workplaces.
 Please let us know if you have any areas of interest or services you would like to see!

 How do I book in an Art Therapy session with Imojjen?